DEGIRO Review 2024: The best broker in Switzerland? (Beginners guide)

 > See the full list of free ETFs in PDF format.

 For individual share purchases, these are also significantly cheaper than the competition (ex.
-Interactive Brokers) and in a different league compared to high street banks, as you can see in this example:
+Interactive Brokers) and in a different league compared to high street banks.
+Here’s a breakdown:

 In addition there are no inactivity fees or annual fees, and for trading accounts under 100K CHF, also no custody fees.